cdr-stats/cdr-stats/docs/source/installation/configure-asterisk.rst

 Configure CDR-Pusher for MySQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here some of the settings you need to change to fetch MySQL CDR form Asterisk,
+Here some of the settings you need to change to fetch MySQL CDR from Asterisk,
 edit '/etc/cdr-pusher.yaml'::

     # storage_source_type: type to CDRs to push